MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-hand-tracking.md

 ### Hand Mesh visualization in OpenXR

-The hand meshes can be used for various reasons, primarily in debug purposes.
-The recommended way to visualize hand mesh is to use Epic’s XRVisualization plugin together with Microsoft-OpenXR-Unreal.
+The recommended way to visualize hand mesh is to use Epic’s XRVisualization plugin together with the [Microsoft OpenXR plugin](https://github.com/microsoft/Microsoft-OpenXR-Unreal).

-Then in the blueprint editor, you should use **Set Use Hand Mesh** function from Microsoft-OpenXR-Unreal with **Enabled XRVisualization** as a parameter:
+Then in the blueprint editor, you should use **Set Use Hand Mesh** function from the [Microsoft OpenXR plugin](https://github.com/microsoft/Microsoft-OpenXR-Unreal) with **Enabled XRVisualization** as a parameter:

 ![Blueprint of event begin play connected to set use hand mesh function with enabled xrvisualization mode](images/unreal-hand-tracking-img-05.png)